square/mobile-payments-sdk-flutter/doc/REFERENCE.md

 * **On success**: returns a [Payment](#payment-1) object, which will include all the information Square captured about the payment.
 * **On failure**: throws an error which includes the resulting PaymentError.

-### MockReader
+### Reader

-The MockReader methods allows you to toggle mock readers, which simulate taking payments while in Sandbox mode.
+The Reader methods allows you to toggle mock readers, which simulate taking payments while in Sandbox mode.

 Method                                                    | Returns                       | Description
 --------------------------------------------------------- | --------------------------------- | ---